suinleelab/AIControl.jl/README.md

 ```

 ### [Optional] Step 3.1: If AIControl reports an error for a mismatch of genome assembly.
-You are likely here, because the AIControl script raised an error that look like the screenshot below.
+You are likely here because the AIControl script raised an error that looks like the screenshot below.
 Otherwise, please move on to Step 4.

 <img src="images/error3_1.png" alt="alt text" width="500"/>

 The error is most likely caused by a mismatch of genome assembly that your dataset and control datasets are mapped to.
 Our control datasets are mapped to the hg38 from [the UCSC repository](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz).
-On the other hand, your bam file is probably mapped to a slightly differet version of the hg38 assembly or different ordering of chromosomes (a.k.a. non-lexicographic).
-For instance, if you download a `.bam` file directly from the ENCODE website, it is mapped to a slightly different chromosome ordering of hg38.
+On the other hand, your bam file is probably mapped to a slightly different version of the hg38 assembly or different ordering of chromosomes (a.k.a. non-lexicographic).
+For instance, if you download a `.bam` file directly from the ENCODE website, it is mapped to a slightly different version of hg38.
 A recommended way of resolving this issue is to extract a `.fastq` file from your `.bam` file, go back to step 1, and remap it with `bowtie2` using the UCSC hg38 assembly. `bedtools` provides a way to generate a `.fastq` file from your `.bam` file.
 ```
 bedtools bamtofastq  -i example.bam -fq example.fastq
 ```